druce/druce.github.io/_posts/2013-05-15-cat-food-revisited-final-thoughts-part-4.md

 dsq_thread_id:
   - "1290539183"
 categories:
+  - investing
+tags:
-  - Uncategorized
+  - investing
 ---
-Here is the long-awaited conclusion to the wonky 4-part discussion of safe retirement spending.
-We went pretty far down the rabbit hole, and I think the conclusions are useful.
+> *Here is the long-awaited conclusion to the wonky 4-part discussion of safe retirement spending.
+We went pretty far down the rabbit hole, and I think the conclusions are useful.*
 <!--more-->

 Attempting to finance a stable retirement from a risky portfolio is inherently fraught with risk and tradeoffs.